Yizhar Hess: Masorti movement

+Views and opinions

-Hess has been an outspoken critic of fundamentalist streams of all religions that seek to limit religious freedom, stating:"We must say it loud and clear: Jewish fundamentalism is no better and no worse than any other kind of religious fundamentalism.
+Hess has been an outspoken critic of fundamentalism: "We must say it loud and clear: Jewish fundamentalism is no better and no worse than any other kind of religious fundamentalism.
 The only difference is that it is clear to all of us that we must fight Islamic fundamentalism.
-But when it comes to the fundamentalism in our own home, the fundamentalism which is active within us, which is threatening our life as a Jewish-democratic state and endangering Zionism as a historic enterprise, we hesitate even after 20 years."Hess also defended Conservative Judaism against criticism from David Lau, Ashkenazi Chief Rabbi of Israel, who made disparaging remarks about Bayit Yehudi chairman and Education Minister Naftali Bennett visiting a Conservative Jewish school in the U.S.
+But when it comes to the fundamentalism in our own home, the fundamentalism which is active within us, which is threatening our life as a Jewish-democratic state and endangering Zionism as a historic enterprise, we hesitate even after 20 years."
+Hess also defended Conservative Judaism against criticism from David Lau, Ashkenazi Chief Rabbi of Israel, who made disparaging remarks about Bayit Yehudi chairman and Education Minister Naftali Bennett visiting a Conservative Jewish school in the U.S.